skip to content

 Sites such as Bright Network promote marketing Graduate roles & internships

 However, most people don’t enter the communications industry via a graduate scheme.
-Work experience, internships and an entry level role are far more common.
-Use the IPS Member Directory and Creative Brief (directory of agencies with case studies) to find organisations to apply to speculatively.
+Work experience, internships and an entry level role are far more common, and joining an organisation in a junior position is more common than the graduate scheme pathway.

 Tips for succeeding in the application or selection process

 Remember that marketing is about identifying the customer’s needs and showing how your product can meet those needs.
 Take this same approach with your applications.
 What does the company need (you’ll find this in the person specification)?
 Use your application documents to demonstrate that you have the skills they are looking for.
-Marketing is about making money.
-Communication roles require you to show results.
+Marketing is about making money whilst Communication roles require you to show results.
 So, demonstrate your skills with hard facts - numbers, amounts of money and percentage increases.

 What Cambridge offers to help with this career

-Cambridge University IT training courses
+• Cambridge University IT training courses.

-Current vacancies and potential employers can be found via Handshake
+• Current vacancies and potential employers can be found via Handshake

 Other things you should know